 The University promotes the full participation of students who experience disabilities in their academic programs.
 To that end, the provision of academic accommodation is a shared responsibility between the University and the student.
 When accommodations are needed, the student is required to first register with Student Accessibility Services (SAS).
 Documentation to substantiate the existence of a disability is required, however, interim accommodations may be possible while that process is underway.
 Accommodations are available for both permanent and temporary disabilities.
-It should be noted that common illnesses such as a cold or the flu do not constitute a disability.

 Use of the SAS Exam Centre requires students to book their exams at least 7 days in advance, and not later than the 40th Class Day.